joshtoper/bitmap_editor/README.md

 Assuming you have Docker installed on your machine ([Mac guide here](https://docs.docker.com/docker-for-mac/), and [Windows guide here](https://docs.docker.com/docker-for-windows/install/)), and the Docker daemon is running, you can utilise it as follows:

 1. Build the container: `docker build -t bitmap_editor .`
-2. Run the app: `docker run bitmap_editor path/to/input/file.txt`
+2. Run the app: `docker run bitmap_editor bin/bitmap_editor path/to/input/file.txt`

+You can run the specs inside the Docker container with the following command:

+`docker run bitmap_editor rspec`

 ### Native